 Gretchen Wilson Credits Faith Hill for Inspiring ‘Redneck Woman’

-Over a decade ago, Gretchen Wilson burst onto the country music scene with her 2004 single “Redneck Woman,” giving hard-partying, bada– country woman an anthem for their whiskey-drinking ways.
-In a recent interview, Wilson shared that the inspiration for the hit song actually came from a source that will surprise many: Faith Hill‘s music video for “Breathe.”
+Fifteen years ago, Gretchen Wilson burst onto the country music scene with her 2004 single "Redneck Woman," giving hard-partying, badass country woman an anthem for their whiskey-drinking ways.
+The inspiration for the hit song, however, came from a surprising source, says Wilson: Faith Hill's music video for "Breathe."

 “She’s gorgeous.
 She looks like a supermodel.
 She’s rolling around in satin sheets.
 And that was the inspiration behind "Redneck Woman,"" Wilson recalls to Taste of Country.
 "I looked at John and said, ‘This is probably never gonna happen for me because I’ll never look like that, and I’ll never be that.
 That is just not the kind of woman I am.'”